 - Use the Right Coconut Milk – The type of coconut milk you use is crucial to the success of learning how to make coconut milk yogurt.
-You want to make sure it is a canned variety, and be sure to shake the can well.
+You want to make sure it is a canned variety (see recipe card), and be sure to shake the can well.
 In addition, it should be full-fat but not clumpy.
 Whisk it well before combining the ingredients.

 Note: If you prefer a thicker yogurt, add unsweetened plant-based protein powder or a starch like cornstarch or tapioca starch after fermenting, as needed.